ulisauerland/ulisauerland.github.io/_pages/publications.md

 ### Some articles

 A few of my articles are reported by Google scholar as not accessible despite a funding mandate.
 So I link them here in the hope that Google will pick this up.
-This are available only for personal research use.
+The PDFs are available only for personal research use.

 - [The computation of scalar implicatures: Pragmatic, lexical or grammatical?](https://drive.google.com/file/d/1Jy1dlp0xRj7-Uphi6sQB8mgneXIOUGye/view?usp=sharing) U Sauerland
 Language and Linguistics Compass 6 (1), 36-49, 2012